wesayhowhigh/docs/docs/plugins/october/http/remove-trailing-slash.md

 # Remove Trailing Slash

-When enabled, ensures the trailing slash is removed from the site, for canoncial urls.
+When enabled, ensures the trailing slash is removed from the site, for canonical urls.

 ## Setup